 In the first instance, all COVID-19 deaths are reportable to the Coroner in whose operational area the death occurs.
 Deaths resulting from this disease may be registered upon receipt of a Coroner’s certificate and there is no requirement on any other family member or next of kin to act.

-Following a death, a registered medical practitioner who attended the deceased must complete and sign part 1 of the Death Notification Form (DNF), stating to the best of his or her knowledge or belief the cause of death.
+Following a death, a registered medical practitioner who attended the deceased must complete and sign part 1 of the Death Notification Form (DNF).
+Part 1 includes the Medical Certificate of the Cause of Death (MCCD).

 A qualified informant is:

-(a) a relative of the deceased who has knowledge of the required particulars
+(a) a relative, civil partner, cohabitant, next of kin, personal representative or religious superior of the deceased who has knowledge of the required particulars

 (b) a person present at the death